ayeremir/api-test/README.md

 ### Instructions

 - Fork this repo to your github account
+- Don't forget to create your own .env file at the root folder (you can just copy the example)
 - Complete the tasks given
 - Once completed, create a PR to this repository